Indian1993/tokenShare/README.md

 Those 10000 number is given when deploying the smart contract to the rinkeby network.

-By using this, cabn transfer tokens from one metamask account to another by specifying the receiver address and amount of token to be send.
+By using this, can transfer tokens from one metamask account to another by specifying the receiver address and amount of token to be send.